phetsims/unit-rates/doc/model.md

 the rate's denominator.
 A *marker* is added to the double number line to indicate a specific rate.
 For each double number line, the range of 1 term is fixed, while the range of the other term varies based on the unit rate.

-Displayed values are (necessarily) limited to a consistent number of decimal places.
-Values are rounded to the desired number of decimal places using nearest-neighbor rounding.
+Displayed values are (necessarily) limited to a specific number of decimal places.
+The same number of decimal places is used in all occurrences of a term (double number line, scale, rate control, race track, timer,... ) Values are rounded to the desired number of decimal places using nearest-neighbor rounding.

 This table described the rates that appear in this simulation: